spotinst/help/src/docs/ocean/tutorials/create-custom-labels.md

 For all of the above, new nodes will be launched with new labels.
 ```

-### Add Labels to Spot-KOPS:
+### Add Labels to Kops Clusters

-These are clusters that were created by KOPS natively.
+These are clusters that were created by Kops natively.

 1. Recognize the IG name you originally created (“nodes” in the following example):
 2. Run `kops edit ig nodes` and add the relevant label.